Table Of Contents

 AgeMaleFemaleJoint Life

-*Based on the life-only option for a policy purchased with $1M as of November 6, 2024.
+*Based on the life-only option for a policy purchased with $200,000 as of February 3, 2025.
 Joint Life assumes male and female owners of equal ages.
 These payout rates include both interest and return of principal.
 The rates represent the annualized payout as a percent of the total premium.
 The payout rate is not an interest rate.
 Data sourced from Cannex.

 Step 1